 Rümann, Das Illustrierte Buch des 19.
-Jhdts., Leipsic 1930, pp. 99 ff.; Nagler 1; Thieme-Becker XXII, 305. – On especially wide-margined buff paper. – The outside parts of particularly the upper and right lateral margin feebly foxing.
+Jhdts., Leipsic 1930, pp. 99 ff.; Nagler 1; Thieme-Becker XXII, 305. – On especially wide-margined strong paper. – The outside parts of particularly the upper and right lateral margin feebly foxing.

 Fine proof on large paper

 with stanza from Dryden’s translation of Juvenal’s Sixth Satyr:

 “ The potion.
 Turns his brain and stupifies his mind. ”